Guy de La Brosse: Biography

 In 1628 La Brosse published "Dessin du Jardin Royal pour la culture des plantes médicinales" ("Design of the Royal Garden for the culture of medical plants").
 It was published again with five supplementary woodcuts in 1640.
 It contained the nature, virtue and use of the medical plants, a catalogue of the plants currently being cultivated, and a plan of the garden.
 In 1631 he published "Avis pour le Jardin royal des plantes" ("Advice for the Royal Garden").
 La Brosse had also planned the publication of a "Collection of planters of the Jardin du Roi" accompanied by four hundred copper plates attributed to Abraham Bosse (1602–1676), but his death prevented La Brosse from achieving this.
 The heirs of Guy de La Brosse sold the copper plates to a boiler-maker for the weight of the metal.
 Guy-Crescent Fagon (1638–1718), successor to de La Brosse in the post of Supervisor of the Jardin du Roi, could, after much effort, only locate fifty of them.
-Eventually Sebastien Vaillant (1669–1722) and Antoine de Jussieu (1686–1758) supplied a collection of 24 specimens.
+Eventually Sébastien Vaillant (1669–1722) and Antoine de Jussieu (1686–1758) supplied a collection of 24 specimens.

 The Jardin du Roi is now known as the Jardin des Plantes (Garden of Plants).